Pittsburgh Steelers’ Super Bowl champion running back dies - NewsBreak

 Pittsburgh Steelers’ Super Bowl champion running back dies

 The team announced Wednesday that Sidney Thornton has died.
-He was 68-years-old.Highway Patrol identifies man found dead on I-80
+He was 68 years old.

 Thornton was named to Northwestern State’s N-Club Hall of Fame in 1986, meaning that he was one of the top athletes of their football program.Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.